Virginia Tech's Ready page

 Campus and offices are operational for academic/facility support services only.
 Sites in Alexandria, Arlington, and Falls Church are on restricted access and limited to faculty, staff, and graduate assistants who have been issued a key fob.
-The Executive Briefing Center is able to support meetings and events starting Aug.
-3. All requests for support must be submitted a minimum of three business days in advance.
+The Executive Briefing Center can support meetings and events.
+All requests for support must be submitted a minimum of three business days in advance.
 Requests should be sent to firstname.lastname@example.org.
 For more info, contact: NVC-Falls Church: Kenneth Wong; VTRC-Arlington: Nick Stone; Washington Alexandria Architecture Center: Susan Piedmont-Palladino

 Roanoke Area sites on the VTC Health Sciences and Technology Campus are operational.

 Visit these pages for more information: